Apply for funding

 5. The IAA Manager may contact you for progress reports for review at the regular PMB meetings

-6. You will submit feedback form at the end of your project.
+6. You will submit a mandatory feedback form at the end of your project.
 Feedback and outcomes may be requested for industry engagement and placement activities.
-This information may be collated to report back to the Steering Committee, produce case studies, feedback back to the UKRI funders, or facilitate improvements to Surrey’s IAA and knowledge exchange initiatives
+This information may be collated to report back to the Steering Committee, produce case studies, feedback to the UKRI funders, or facilitate improvements to Surrey’s IAA and knowledge exchange initiatives

 Regular PMB (MRC IAA) review meeting schedule:

-PMB (MRC IAA) panel members:
+PMB (MRC IAA) panel members consist of the following:

-• (# of applications/2) FHMS-based academics
+• FHMS-based academics

 • ADRI (FHMS)